javiiervm/cursor_fix/README.md

 When macOS prompts you for your administrator password to install a program, or when you are on the lock/login screen, the Python cursor will temporarily disappear.
 This is an intended security feature of macOS to prevent clickjacking.

-Also, the glitchy cursor can still appear briefly when performing certain actions.
+Also, the glitchy native cursor can still appear briefly when performing certain core system actions if those specific cursor states haven't been masked in Mousecape.